 - Document a Risk Analysis.
 Again, this is required, not simply a good idea.
 The firm may wish to take this on, or may look to compliance professionals for assistance.

 - Focus on Mobile Devices.
 The OCR hates PDAs.
 Data breaches resulting from stolen or misplaced laptops, iPhones, or Blackberries with PHI on them or accessible through them are a recurring breach scenario.

 - Compile Existing Policies and Procedures.
 We all have policies and procedures for keeping files safe and secure.
 You may be surprised at how far along you already are.
 You won’t know what is left to be done until you have all of your explicit materials in one place and can compare them to your legal obligations.

-The Multnomah Bar Association is offering a CLE on October 17 entitled HIPAA Omnibus Rule Compliance Checklist – For Law Firms and Other Entities that Fall Within the Definition of a Business Associate.
-This promises to be an incredibly helpful program for lawyers and legal staff.
-If you can’t attend, the MBA records and archives all CLEs for later access.
+The Multnomah Bar Association presented a CLE on October 17, 2013 entitled HIPAA Omnibus Rule Compliance Checklist – For Law Firms and Other Entities that Fall Within the Definition of a Business Associate.
+This program was recorded and is available on the MBA Web site.